Eslamshaban176/UnitTesting-SimpleParser-NUnit/README.md

 # 🧪 UnitTesting-SimpleParser-NUnit

 This repository contains a simple demonstration of writing **unit tests using NUnit** in .NET.
+It includes:
-It includes a console application (`FirstDay`) with basic logic and a separate test project (`FirstDay.Tests`) to test the core functionalities of the `SimpleParser` class and a custom `IsPrime` function.
+- a console application (`FirstDay`) with basic logic.
+- a separate test project (`FirstDay.Tests`) to test the core functionalities of the `SimpleParser` class and a custom `IsPrime` function.

 ---